antuniooh/data-structures-simulator/README.md

 **Circular Static Queue** - The application allows the user to insert, remove, search and clear the structure, thus observing how it works.

-**Dual-Threaded Dynamic List** - The application allows the user to insert, remove, search and clear the structure, thus observing how it works.
+**Doubly Linked List** - The application allows the user to insert, remove, search and clear the structure, thus observing how it works.

 **Hash Table** - The application allows the user to insert, remove, search and clear the structure, thus observing how it works.